-The handling of TFNs is covered under the Privacy Act at www.oaic.gov.au.
+The handling of TFNs is covered under other legislation including the Privacy Act 1988 and the Privacy (Tax File Number) Rule 2015.
+Relevant legislation can be found at the Office of the Australian Information Commissioner's website (www.oaic.gov.au).
 For details, see 1.4.1 Privacy (Tax File Number Rule) 2015.